Logo

 Excluding residents from meetings or decision-making processes.

-Such actions are prohibited under the FHA and can be grounds for legal action.
+Such actions are prohibited under the FHA and may provide a basis for a retaliation complaint or claim.

 Common Retaliatory Actions